ms/buildtogether.tech/src/starting.md

 </figure>

-There are as many ways to run a project course as there are instructors teaching them <cite>Fincher2001</cite>.
+There are as many ways to run a project course as there are instructors teaching them [% b Fincher2001 %].
 The most important variable is whether your team has a real customer or not.
 Finding and interviewing people who actually want software built and then meeting their needs is tremendously rewarding.
 However, it's also a lot of work and puts an extra burden on the instructor as well.
 For